 What is Cauda Equina Syndrome?

 Cauda Equina Syndrome is a rare but serious condition.
 It’s a spinal emergency and so it’s vital that an early diagnosis is made and a suitable treatment plan put in place.
-Unless treated urgently Cauda Equina Syndrome can have life changing consequences and may even lead to permanent paralysis and incontinence.
+Unless treated urgently Cauda Equina Syndrome can cause life changing injuries and may even lead to permanent paralysis and incontinence.

 Cauda Equina Syndrome occurs following compression of the nerves in the spinal canal.
 These nerves are responsible for supplying the muscles in the legs, bladder, bowel and genitals.